 I attended an Atlanta Public School in the mid-60s.
 A couple of times a week, a Hebrew School bus would pick me up after school to take me to my religious study class.
 One particular day, a group of adults surrounded my bus and shouted epithets at us.
 One window was broken.
 My parents were devastated, but I was back on that bus the next time it came by.
 Thankfully, that incident never repeated itself.
 Interestingly, my parents were conservative as well.
 Perhaps Conservative values run in families?

-Every day, the divisions within our country on any social or economic line you can think of, are enhanced by a lack of logical thought as to the long-term consequences that flow from liberalism.
+Every day, the divisions based on Never Again within our country on any social or economic line you can think of, are enhanced by a lack of logical thought as to the long-term consequences that flow from liberalism.
 The central premise of liberal thinking, as expressed by Barb Cortez, a former HHS Department Head, states: